dianepaverman/starter_angular_project/README.md

 17. Cd ../server
 18. Express
 19. Npm install
-20. Npm i cors --save
+20. Npm i cors –save
 21. Reset overwritten files
 22. Npm run dev
 23. Go to “localhost:3000/api/users” in the browser to make sure it’s working
 24. Cd ../client
 25. Grunt serve
 26. Should be getting data from the server, or at least no errors

-## Notes
-npm test won't work in windows 10 so in the terminal, do
-$ SET NODE_ENV=development
-$node ./bin/www
+##To set up a new route
+1. Go to the client folder
+2. Yo angular:route NameOfRoute
+3. Check it out at localhost:3000/#/NameOfRoute
+4. Add a corresponding stylesheet: client/app/styles/partials/_NameOfRoute.scss
+5. Open up main.scss and add @import “partials/signup”;